char-lie-ho/COMM2216-user-document/docs/index.md

 * For indicating a file format, we will use the format _file_.

-* In images, red boxes denote areas to click, while arrows indicate selections to make.
+* For image annotation, the boxes denote the area to click, while the arrows indicate selections to make.

 ## Notes and Messages